Demi Lovato’s Big Return To Music: Is The Singer Dropping A New Album?

 “Seeing cocaine in movies.
 I’ve never watched The Wolf of Wall Street.
 I can’t,” she added.
 “I don’t like to go out to clubs because I find myself seeing remnants of drugs in the bathroom.”

-[Featured image by Rick Kern/Getty Images for BeautyKind: Concert for Causes]
+[Featured Image by Rick Kern/Getty Images for BeautyKind: Concert for Causes]